-Lourdes Suárez-Valle is full professor of French and Humanities in the Department of Humanities at the University of Puerto Rico in Humacao.
-She has been a visiting professor in several occasions in the Department of Foreign Languages in the Río Piedras campus of the same institution.
-She has worked in both the Mills and Middlebury campus of the French School.
+Lourdes Suárez-Valle is full professor at the University of Puerto Rico, Río Piedras campus.
+She is the Department Chair of the Department of Foreign Languages of the same institution.
+She has worked on both the Mills and Middlebury campuses of the French School.

-The French Ministry of Foreign Affairs provided her with grants to study in Tours and complete the Licence and Maîtrise In Modern Languages in La Sorbonne Nouvelle, Paris III.
-She received her Doctorate in Modern Languages in Middlebury College, specializing in French and Spanish.
+The French Ministry of Foreign Affairs has provided her with grants to study in Tours, France and complete the Licence and Maîtrise In Modern Languages in La Sorbonne Nouvelle, Paris III.
+She received her Doctorate in Modern Languages from Middlebury College, specializing in French and Spanish.

-She has directed several proposals and research projects and has been the editor of the conference proceedings' publication.
+She has directed several proposals and research projects and has been the editor of conference proceedings' publications.

 Courses offered in the past four years.